laylafrischman/laylafrischman.github.io/index.md

 - **Co-Founder of the Jewish Engineering Society**

   A classmate and I created a club to address the needs of and enhance the experience of Jewish engineering students, or any engineering students interested in Jewish culture.
-Our aim is to create a strong campus community where students make meaningful connections built on both a clutural and professional foundation.
+Our aim is to create a strong campus community where students make meaningful connections built on both a cultural and professional foundation.